AIfA-Radio/WeatherForecast/README.md

 the OS.

 ## ECMWF Opendata
-At no additional cost (research license) an atmospheric model high resolution 10-day forecast is available on https://www.ecmwf.int/en/forecasts/datasets/set-i with 4 forecast runs per day (00/06/12/18) (see dissemination schedule for details)
+At no additional cost (open license) an atmospheric model high resolution 10-day forecast is available on https://www.ecmwf.int/en/forecasts/datasets/set-i with 4 forecast runs per day (00/06/12/18) (see dissemination schedule for details)